Dan Lurie: Biography

 Lurie manufactured his own line of weights, exercise equipment and nutritional supplements which he sold via catalog and through the flagship chain of stores he owned and operated in New York called Dan Lurie's Sports World.
 Additionally, Lurie was known for creating and publishing several successful international magazine titles that included Muscle Training Illustrated, Wrestling Training Illustrated, World Karate, World Champion Boxing and Hot Rock.

 He was still active well into his 80s when he came out of semi-retirement to promote new bodybuilding events and products.
-At age 90 he continued to make plans to create and promote bodybuilding shows and travel to schools, universities and conventions to speak out in regard to the dangers of drugs and steroids in sports as he had done for years before.
-Lurie was a staunch promoter of clean athletics and natural bodybuilding and claims to have never used performance enhancement drugs.
+At age 90, he continued to make plans to create and promote bodybuilding shows and travel to schools, universities and conventions to speak out in regard to the dangers of drugs and steroids in sports as he had done for years before.
+Lurie was a staunch promoter of clean athletics and natural bodybuilding, and claims to have never used performance enhancement drugs.
 He was famous for his trademark slogan "Health Is Your Greatest Wealth".

 Television career

 Lurie appeared on the Sealtest Big Top Circus Variety Show on CBS.
-This was the first color television program in the USA.
 He played "Sealtest Dan, The Muscle Man".
 Ed McMahon played a clown.
 Lurie also appeared as "The Mighty Rewop" in the popular children's TV series Captain Video.